nvanexan/nve2022/content/posts/web-components.md

 A while back I re-wrote my website.
 Unhappy with the performance hits of large frameworks, I ripped out Next.JS and React along with it.
 I replaced those with my own custom build system powered by [Markdoc](https://markdoc.dev/).
 You can read more about the journey and the performance gains [here](https://nick.vanexan.ca/posts/markdoc).

-At the time, I made an architectural decision to use an HTML renderer for my pages and to use [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to add progressive enhancement where interactivity was desired.
+At the time, I made a decision to use an HTML renderer for my pages and to use [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to add progressive enhancement where interactivity was desired.

 Web Components were a mixed bag of a choice.
-They run natively in the browsers, and so no framework is required to create custom elements and leverage a shadow dom.
-But their API is not super ergonomic (i.e. they're kind of verbose to write).
+They run natively in the browsers, and so no framework is required to create custom elements and leverage the Shadow DOM.
+But their API is not ergonomic (i.e. they're super verbose to write).
 And they necessarily require a browser to run, which for a time ruled out server-side rendering (SSR).

 But things are changing.
 Quickly.
 And I think this is really good news.

 ## Ergonomics

-There are a number of really good non-framework... err... frameworks... emerging for creating Web Components, which really improve the ergonomics of writing custom elements.
+There are a number of non-framework... err... frameworks... emerging for creating Web Components, which improve the ergonomics of writing custom elements.
 I'll briefly mention my favourites.

 [Lit](https://lit.dev/) is probably the most popular and well known.
 You can, for example, start a new [Vite](https://vitejs.dev/) project with Lit.
 It is also a default in the [Open WC generators](https://open-wc.org/docs/development/generator/).
 Lit is cool because it allows you to write your Web Components in TypeScript, with JSX-like syntax.
-It uses tagged template literals, which means you don't need to learn custom syntax and can just start writing custom elements without fuss.
-In addition, Lit has a tiny footprint, weighing in at about 5kb (minified and compressed).
-A small overhead for dramatically better authoring.
+It uses ==tagged template literals==, which means you don't need to learn custom syntax and can start writing custom elements without fuss.
+In addition, Lit has a tiny footprint, weighing in at 5kb (minified and compressed).
+A small overhead for a dramatically better authoring experience.

 Here's an example of a web component written in Lit: